eatinghorror/eatinghorror.github.io/source/_posts/2014-03-06-practical-aip.markdown

 categories:
 ---

 Time is precious.
 We don't have time to carefully craft every dish, nor should we strive to.
 Yes, we should take pleasure in cooking and most importantly eating, but sometimes there is no time for that.
-The number one response I hear when I out myself is "I don't have time to eat like that."
+The number one response I hear when I out myself as AIP is "I don't have time to eat like that."
 I hear it from those with autoimmune diseases, coworkers, friends and family.
 Well -- I'm sorry, but you do have time to eat like me, and here's how.

 <!-- more -->